tale/oidc-forward-auth/README.md

       COOKIE_DOMAIN: ".example.com"

       # Optional cookie name, default is "_forward_oidc"
+      # State cookie is the cookie while logging in
       COOKIE_NAME: "_forward_oidc"
+      STATE_COOKIE_NAME: "_forward_oidc_state"

       # Optional expiry in minutes, default is 60
       COOKIE_EXPIRY: "60"

       # Optional port, default is 4180
       PORT: "4180"

+      # Sets how long authentication waits in minutes, default is 2
+      LOGIN_WINDOW: "2"
 ```

 Once this is deployed, you can easily create a new Traefik middleware to protect